 A police department that's 'always hiring'

-With a goal of hiring approximately 180 officers every year, San Antonio Police Department is, in fact, continuously hiring
+With a goal of hiring approximately 180 officers every year, San Antonio Police Department is continuously hiring

 Across the country, police agencies big and small seem to be squarely in an era of layoffs and downsizing-by-attrition.
-Camden, New Jersey is kind of the ‘poster child’ for this trend — the city famously slashed its police force in half in January 2011 — but there are many other cities in the country whose municipal coffers have forced deep cuts in the ranks.
-It’s a well-known fact that I’m good friends with a few cops from San Jose (Calif.)
-Police Department, so I’m personally — and acutely — aware of the 106 positions recently lost in that fine group of troops.
+Camden, New Jersey is kind of the ‘poster child’ for this trend.
+The city famously slashed its police force in half in January 2011, but there are many other cities in the country whose municipal coffers have forced deep cuts in the ranks.
+It’s a well-known fact that I’m good friends with a few cops from San Jose, California Police Department, so I’m personally, and acutely, aware of the 106 positions recently lost in that fine group of troops.